 Domestic violence is a serious offense that is not taken lightly in Louisiana.
 Law enforcement takes active steps to ensure that victims are protected from such violence at their homes.
 Due to the nature of the alleged crime, law enforcement officials often arrest an accused even before a proper investigation is done.
-This is often problematic since an accurate investigation is necessary to determine whether a crime has indeed occurred and the person charged has committed such a crime.
+The lawyer for military discharge upgrades states that this is often problematic since an accurate investigation is necessary to determine whether a crime has indeed occurred and the person charged has committed such a crime.

-Given the penalties and implications of being charged and possibly convicted of a domestic abuse battery offense, it is essential for an accused to have a dependable criminal lawyer to ensure that their interest is protected and represented in the court of law.
+Given the penalties and implications of being charged and possibly convicted of a domestic abuse battery offense, it is essential for an accused to have a dependable domestic violence defense lawyers for hire to ensure that their interest is protected and represented in the court of law.

 What is Domestic Abuse Battery?